StIvesTabletop/stivestabletop.github.io/BoardGames/Development.md

 * 3-6 players
 * 30 minutes play time
-* card based auction mechanic
+* Card based auction mechanic
 * [For Sale BGG link]({{ site.data.BoardGameLinks.ForSale.BGGLink }})

 This is a property game in 2 phases.